What Can You Do with a Master’s in Nursing?

 Additional Benefits

-You’re One Step Closer to Post-Master’s Certifications
+You’re One Step Closer to Post-Masters Certifications.

 Because an MSN degree allows you to advance in the healthcare industry, Marquette’s Direct Entry MSN program can help you discover what your goal is and help you carve a path that will allow you to achieve it.
-For instance, like we mentioned above, many students use this program as their first step toward becoming a nurse practitioner (NP).
-So if you have a goal of becoming an NP, we advise getting your master’s degree.

 Direct Entry MSN Programs Can Offer an Accelerated Timeline

-Why should you earn a master’s in nursing over a BSN through Marquette’s Direct Entry MSN program?
 You can earn your MSN degree in a similar timeframe to earning a BSN degree.
 The Direct Entry program can be completed in 19–21 months.
 Plus, in less than two years, you will be a lot closer to being able to further your education so you can become an advanced nurse.

 You’ll gain diverse experience through hands-on labs and clinical placements in top healthcare facilities throughout southern Wisconsin and northern Illinois.
 You can graduate prepared to sit for the NCLEX and get to the next step of your education.

 Earn Your Master’s in Nursing Today